Lunevibes/DOOM-iOS/README.md

 - Select a DOOM-iOS target and tick `Automatically manage signing` in General tab
 - Click `Enable Automatic` and add your account (Apple ID)
 - You can change `Generic iOS Device` in the top and then press Play button to directly compile the build on your device (or simulator), otherwise: Product -> Archive will build an .xcarchive file.
 Once done, click `Show in Finder` -> `Show Package Content` then Products -> Applications and copy your .app file wherever you want to.
 You can install it on your device connecting it, then Xcode -> Window -> Devices, select your device and click `+` button.

-Enjoy!
+Note: If Xcode says `Could not attach to pid..` just click Play button again, Enjoy!

 `Minor bugs:`
 - Noise on background music needs to be removed / reduced
 - iPad interface builder .xib need to be fixed to work well on all iPads

+For any info or question just PM me here or at lunev@live.it